theoddora/Interview_Prep/System Design/01_Communication.md

 # Discovery
 To create a new connection with a remote process, we must first discover its IP address somehow.
-The most common way of doing that is via the phone book of the internet: the Domain Name System (DNS) — a distributed, hierarchical, and eventually con- sistent key-value store.
+The most common way of doing that is via the phone book of the internet: the *Domain Name System* (DNS) — a distributed, hierarchical, and eventually consistent key-value store.

-When
+We will look at how DNS resolution works in a browser, but the process is similar for other types of clients.
-you enter a URL in your browser, the first step is to resolve the hostname’s IP address, which is then used to open a new TLS connection.
+When you enter a URL in your browser, the first step is to resolve the hostname’s IP address, which is then used to open a new TLS connection.

 DNS resolution:
 1. The browser checks its local cache to see whether it has resolved the hostname before.
 If so, it returns the cached IP address; otherwise, it routes the request to a DNS resolver, a server typically hosted by your Internet Service Provider (ISP).
 2. The resolver is responsible for iteratively resolving the hostname for its clients.
 The reason why it’s iterative will become obvious in a moment.
 The resolver first checks its local cache for a cached entry, and if one is found, it’s returned to the client.
 If not, the query is sent to a root name server (root NS).

-3. The root name server maps the top-level domain (TLD) of the request, i.e., .com, to the address of the name server responsible for it.
+3. The root name server maps the *top-level domain* (TLD) of the request, i.e., .com, to the address of the name server responsible for it.
-The resolver sends a resolution request for example.com to the TLD name server.
+4. The resolver sends a resolution request for example.com to the TLD name server.
-The TLD name server maps the example.com domain name to the address of the authoritative name server responsible for the domain.
+5. The TLD name server maps the example.com domain name to the address of the *authoritative name server* responsible for the domain.
-Finally, the resolver queries the authoritative name server for www.example.com, which returns the IP address of the www hostname.
+6. Finally, the resolver queries the authoritative name server for www.example.com, which returns the IP address of the www hostname.